 Avg. number of rain days

 Canada is divided into six time zones for a reason; the country is huge.
-For domestic trips it is therefore common to take airplanes.
+For domestic trips, it is therefore common to take aeroplanes.
 While a plane might be faster, tourists should strongly consider taking the train.
 Most routes offer breathtaking views of Canadaʼs pristine nature.

 Canada has extremely large natural areas which have remained largely untouched by man.
 Likewise, the natural parks, including Banff, Jasper National Park, Kluane and Gros Morne, are lauded for their pristine state.
 Wood Buffalo is the largest park of Canada with 44800 square miles.
 Make sure you do not get lost here.